prometheus/docs/CONTRIBUTING.md

   on our [mailing list](https://groups.google.com/forum/?fromgroups#!forum/prometheus-developers).
   This will avoid unnecessary work and surely give you and us a good deal of inspiration.

+* Note that not all of the documents you see on <https://prometheus.io> are sourced from this repository.
+If you're unable to find the documents here, you may want to look in <https://github.com/prometheus/prometheus/tree/main/docs>.